-In February 2023, the Company carried out an issuance of subordinated notes mandatorily convertible into newly issued ordinary shares of the Company, with recognition of the preferential subscription rights of PRISA's shareholders, for a total maximum nominal amount of up to EUR 129,999,500, through the issue and placement into circulation of up to a total of 351,350 notes of EUR 370 nominal value each, implemented through a public subscription offering in Spain.
-The issuance was fully subscribed.
+ii.
+In April 2024, the Company carried out an issuance of subordinated notes mandatorily convertible into newly issued ordinary shares of the Company, with recognition of the preferential subscription rights of PRISA's shareholders, for a total maximum nominal amount of up to EUR 99,999,900 euros, through the issue and placement into circulation of up to a total of 270,270 notes of EUR 370 nominal value each (2024 Convertible Bonds), implemented through a public subscription offering (Issuance 2024).

-Within the framework of the issuance: i) in May 2023 the share capital of PRISA was increased by a nominal amount of EUR 26,752.1 thousand to attend the conversion of 267,521 subordinated notes, which have been converted and reedemed after the first ordinary conversion period of the issuance, and ii) in November 2023 the share capital of PRISA was increased by a nominal amount of EUR 10 thousand to attend the conversion of 100 subordinated notes, which have been converted and redeemed after the second ordinary conversion period of the issuance.
+Within the framework of the Issuance 2024: i) in May 2024 the share capital of PRISA was increased by a nominal amount of EUR 5,765,400 to attend the conversion of 57,654 subordinated notes, and ii) in November 2024 the share capital of PRISA was increased by a nominal amount of EUR 1,200 to attend the conversion of 12 subordinated notes.

-Consequently, as of December 31, 2023, the share capital of PRISA amounts EUR 100,827,119.30 and is represented by 1,008,271,193 ordinary shares, all of which belong to the same class and series, each with a par value of 0.10 euros, with the same rights and fully paid up.
+Consequently, as of December 31, 2024, the share capital of PRISA amounts EUR 108,638,019.30 and is represented by 1,086,380,193 ordinary shares, all of which belong to the same class and series, each with a par value of 0.10 euros, with the same rights and fully paid up.

-The date of the last modification of the share capital (14/11/2023) is the date of execution of the public deed of the share capital increase after the second ordinary conversion period of the issuance.
+The date of the last modification of the share capital (13/11/2024) is the date of execution of the public deed of the share capital increase after the last ordinary conversion period of the issuances 2023 and 2024.